What is an FAK (Freight All Kinds) and How Can It Help Your Rates?

 What is an FAK?

 All commodities are assigned a classification by the National Motor Freight Traffic Association (NMFTA).
 The values range from 50-500 and take into account the difficulty involved in moving the goods.
-The higher the classification, the higher the cost per hundredweight due to an increased difficulty in moving the product.
+The higher the classification, the higher the cost per hundredweight due to increased difficulty in moving the product.

 Finding the correct classification for freight can already be a difficult task for shipper’s shipping multiple types of products but became even more confusing for those shipping different classed commodities on the same skid.
 The solution to this issue was to create an FAK.
 The FAK groups multiple classes of freight into a single class.
 In order to streamline the process and reduce the need for re-classifying items, attempts were made to choose a class that averaged all goods in a shipment.
 The goal was to reach a price point that was fair to the shipper and the carrier.